tilderain/TF2Ware_Ultimate/CONTRIBUTING.md

 The repo comes with a built BSP without packed content.
 Type `map tf2ware_ultimate` in console to load this.

+For all VScript contributions, there are some common functions available at [`util.nut`](scripts/vscripts/tf2ware_ultimate/util.nut).
+Note that some of these are wrapped internally - e.g. `Ware_CreateTimer` is preferred over `CreateTimer` for use in minigames.

 ## Minigames / Bossgames
 The logic for minigames and bossgames in TF2Ware Ultimate is the same, they just are just stored in different locations.
 Go into [`scripts/vscripts/tf2ware_ultimate`](scripts/vscripts/tf2ware_ultimate/) and pick either `minigames` or `bossgames`.
 Create a new .nut file there.